ZAMetzger/AgentBasedModeling/Population_Project.md

 Here is the combined histogram and line graph for population and density:
 ![](logpop_hist_line.png)

-Here is the combined histogram and line graph for water and density:
+Here is the combined histogram and line graph for night time lights and density:
 ![](water_hist.png)